coredns/coredns/README.md

 ## Examples

-To start CoreDNS, use `./coredns` when you are in the coredns directory.
-When starting CoreDNS without any configuration, it loads the
-[*whoami*](https://coredns.io/plugins/whoami) and [*log*](https://coredns.io/plugins/log) plugins
-and starts listening on port 53 (override with `-dns.port`), it should show the following:
+When starting CoreDNS without any configuration, it loads the [*whoami*](https://coredns.io/plugins/whoami) and [*log*](https://coredns.io/plugins/log) plugins and starts listening on port 53 (override with `-dns.port`), it should show the following: